introlatin/introlatin.github.io/docs/course_information/policies.md

 ## Student Hours

-Student hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about grammar and syntax, clarifications about assignments, even simply shooting the breeze.
+Student hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about course material, clarifications about assignments, even simply shooting the breeze.
 My student hours are times that I am sure to be in my office, unless you’re notified otherwise, so I highly encourage you to take advantage of them!
-I’m also happy to make appointments outside of my regular student hours if they conflict with your availability; simply shoot me an email with what times and dates work for you.
+I’m also happy to make appointments outside of my regular student hours if they conflict with your availability; simply shoot me an email or a direct message on Discord with what times and dates work for you.

 [Return to top.](#top)